-Yamni Nigam, PhD, MSc, BSc, is lecturer in biomedical science; Alyson Bexfield, BSc, PhD, is senior research assistant; both at the School of Health Science, Swansea University.
+Authors: Yamni Nigam is lecturer in biomedical science; Alyson Bexfield is senior research assistant; both at the School of Health Science, Swansea University.

 Like the vast majority of living creatures, humans are formed when their father’s sperm meets their mother’s egg.
 These two ‘half’ cells (gametes) join (fertilisation) and form one complete cell, the zygote.
 This grows and divides over the following nine months, differentiating into different tissues and organs, to form a whole human being.